amrhassan/graphique/README.md

 It is built to handle:
 * the low level book keeping of storing the actual image files
-* the generation and caching of image thumbnails in arbitrary sizes and formats
+* the generation and caching of image variants in arbitrary sizes and formats
-* generating URLs for the managed images that are servable over HTTP
+* generating publicly-servable URLs for the managed images

-It exposes its functionality through a RESTful APIs.
+It exposes its functionality through [RESTful APIs](https://github.com/amrhassan/graphique/wiki/API-Documentation).

 Dependencies
 ============